Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Senin, 6 Januari 2025 06.22.12 UTC
+- WIB: Senin, 6 Januari 2025 08.55.53 UTC
-- WITA: Senin, 6 Januari 2025 07.22.12 UTC
+- WITA: Senin, 6 Januari 2025 09.55.53 UTC
-- WIT: Senin, 6 Januari 2025 08.22.12 UTC
+- WIT: Senin, 6 Januari 2025 10.55.53 UTC

 Kutipan Inspiratif:
-"If you work just for money, you'll never make it, but if you love what you're doing and you always put the customer first, success will be yours."
+"We have more media than ever and more technology in our lives.
+It's supposed to help us communicate, but it has the opposite effect of isolating us."

-Kategori: success
+Kategori: technology